DerekMontesdeoca/obsidian_notebook/mount.md

 	Creates target dir if it doesn't exist.

 umask, fmask and dmask
-	sets a mask for permissions that are not present on FAT only.
+	sets a mask for permissions that are not present on FS that don't support the linux permission system only.